-- Where a national of a State Party is the subject of a final sentence, the sentencing State Party may request the State of nationality to take over the execution of the sentence under the following circumstances: - (a) When the national has fled to or otherwise returned to the State of his or her nationality being aware of the criminal proceedings pending against him or her in the sentencing State Party; or - (b) When the national has fled to or otherwise returned to the State of his or her nationality being aware that a judgment has been issued against him or her.118 - 2.
-At the request of the sentencing State Party, the administering State Party may, before receiving the documents supporting the request, or pending the decision on this request, have the sentenced person arrested or take any other steps such as to ensure that he or she remains on its territory pending a decision regarding the request.
-Any such request shall be accompanied by the information mentioned in article 49, paragraph 3.
-Arrest of the sentenced person under this heading shall not lead to an aggravation of his or her penal situation. - The transfer of the administration of the sentence does not require the consent of the sentenced person.119
+- 1. Where a national of a State Party is the subject of a final sentence, the sentencing State Party may request the State of nationality to take over the execution of the sentence under the following circumstances: - (a) When the national has fled to or otherwise returned to the State of his or her nationality being aware of the criminal proceedings pending against him or her in the sentencing State Party; or - (b) When the national has fled to or otherwise returned to the State of his or her nationality being aware that a judgment has been issued against him or her. - 2.
+At the request of the sentencing State Party, the administering State Party may, before receiving the documents supporting the request, or pending the decision on this request, have the sentenced person arrested or take any other measures such as to ensure that he or she remains on its territory pending a decision regarding the request.
+Requests for provisional measures shall be accompanied by the information mentioned in article 61, paragraph 3.
+Arrest of the sentenced person under this paragraph shall not lead to an aggravation of his or her penal situation. - 3.
+In relation to this article, the transfer of the administration of the sentence does not require the consent of the sentenced person.
+135